 Discover The Best Online Hearing Test

 Audicus wanted to create an accurate online hearing test to help those learning about their hearing loss.
 The test was designed over two years, overseen by a and neuroscience engineer, testing hundreds of individuals over multiple trials.
 In May 2017, the current version was launched.
-It was the first online test accurate enough to program custom hearing aids from the results.
+It was one of the first online hearing tests accurate enough to program custom hearing aids from the results.

 Once it begins, it tests each ear at five frequencies twice by playing a series of tones.
 If you’ve been to the audiologist, this will feel familiar.
 Once completed, the user gets a full overview of their unique hearing loss.